Applying for a Blue Badge

 Some councils also let you apply on a paper form - contact your local council to check.

 You have to apply through your local council - your doctor can't help you get a Blue Badge.
 Your local council might also arrange an appointment to visit you - they'll let you know if you need this.

 Local authorities in Scotland are able to charge a fee for issuing a Blue Badge.
 This can't be more than £20.
 You usually have to pay this with your application and if your application isn't successful, the fee will be returned to you.

 If you're not automatically eligible you'll need to fill in an extra part of the application form to explain why you need a badge.
-Use the advice below to help you fill in the section that applies to you.

 If you have a terminal illness